Technical Overview & Methodology

 4. Orthorhombic–Hexagonal Relationship

-A hexagonal lattice can sometimes be indexed as C-centered orthorhombic with $b/a \approx \sqrt{3}$.
-All orthorhombic solutions are checked against this condition, and potential hexagonal equivalents are generated and evaluated.
+A hexagonal lattice can sometimes be described as C-centred orthorhombic with $b/a \approx \sqrt{3}$ (or permutations).
+All orthorhombic solutions are checked against this condition (within 3% tolerance), and potential hexagonal equivalents are generated and evaluated.

-After all transformations and refinements, Brutus applies a final de-duplication step.
-If two solutions have volumes within 1% of each other, the one with higher symmetry is preferred.
+After all transformations and re-refinements, Brutus applies a final de-duplication step.
+If two solutions have volumes within 1% of each other:

 Troubleshooting & FAQ